smabedi/FOP-Project-Fall-2025/README.md

 ## 🤝 Contributing

-This is an educational project.
+This is an educational project provided by [me](https://github.com/MatinB02) and [Mani Ebrahimi](https://github.com/maniebra).
 Feel free to fork it, implement your own AI strategies, and open a Pull Request if you find bugs in the core engine!

 ---